 BTEC is an association of biomass fuel producers, appliance manufacturers and distributors, supply chain companies and non-profit organizations that view biomass thermal energy as a renewable, responsible, clean and energy-efficient pathway to meeting America’s energy needs.
 BTEC engages in research, education, and public advocacy for the fast growing biomass thermal energy industry.
 Learn more about BTEC and its vision >>

-BTEC Welcomes Its Newest Members!
+BTEC Welcomes Its Newest Members and Associates!

 New report documents $36 million annual state economic benefit from modern wood heating of community, commercial and institutional buildings in NH